Team

 Housing Coordinator

-Kimi is the Housing Coordinator at Urban Triage and has been with the organization since October of 2021.
-Kimi started her career with Urban Triage as a Rental Support Specialist and was promoted in January of 2023 to Housing Coordinator.
-She is a mother of 2, her daughter Ja'Tavia and son Daki.
-Before joining Urban Triage, Kimi was a CNA at a skilled nursing facility for 4 years.
-Her co-workers describe her as a patient and kind person, and Kimi believes these attributes will be valuable with where Urban Triage is headed.
+Kimi is the housing coordinator for Urban Triage and has been with us since October 2021.
+She started her career as a rental support specialist and was promoted to housing coordinator in January 2023.
+She is a mother of two: daughter Ja'Tavia and son Daki.
+Before joining Urban Triage, Kimi was a CNA at a skilled nursing facility for four years.
+Her co-workers describe her as patient and kind, and Kimi believes these attributes are valuable and align with Urban Triage's goals and mission.

 Tiara Smith